dkapesa/AI-Verification-Copilot/README.md

 - the human override workflow is still a placeholder and is not yet fully persisted end to end
 - `.env.example` files still need to be added
 - local developer onboarding can be improved further
-- the evaluation harness currently uses a small synthetic dataset and simple threshold adjustment rather than real fraud labels or a trained reinforcement learning policy
+- the evaluation harness currently uses a small synthetic dataset and simple threshold adjustment rather than real fraud labels, online learning, or a trained reinforcement learning policy

 ---

 ## Overall Architecture Diagram

-The system is designed as a full-stack internal review platform with a persisted backend workflow and an analyst-facing frontend dashboard.
+The system is designed as a full-stack internal review platform with a persisted backend workflow, an analyst-facing frontend dashboard, and a separate evaluation harness for policy comparison experiments.

 The frontend calls the FastAPI backend, which coordinates CRUD operations, deterministic fraud tooling, AI review orchestration, and audit logging.
 Operational state is persisted in PostgreSQL so the dashboard can reload the latest tool results, AI reviews, and audit history.

+The evaluation harness runs separately from the main application flow.
+It uses synthetic cases, deterministic reward scoring, policy runners, and JSON/CSV outputs to compare review-policy behavior in a reproducible way.

 ```mermaid
 flowchart TD